 Patients who use physical therapy first for spine, shoulder, and knee pain are often successfully treated without imaging or prescription medication use.

-- Improve tissue extensibility
+- Improve circulation

-- Increase range of motion of the joint complex
+- Increase joint range of motion

 Manual therapy is the foundation of our treatment approach, and you can expect manual treatment to occur during your therapy sessions.